nvmwill/nexmo-developer/_tutorials/en/video/basic-video-chat/ios/step-8.md

 <center>![](/images/video/party_hat.png)</center>

 **Congratulations!
 You've finished the 'Set up a Basic iOS Client (Objective-C)' tutorial.**
-You can continue to play with and adjust the code you've developed here for the client-side of your application, but keep in mind that you'll need to implement the **server component** of your application before going to production (see [server SDK](/video/server-sdks/overview) below).
+You can continue to play with and adjust the code you've developed here for the client-side of your application, but keep in mind that you'll need to implement the **server component** of your application before going to production (see [Server SDKs](/video/server-sdks/overview) below).

 You can view a completed version of this sample app in the **Basic-Video-Chat** folder of the [opentok-ios-sdk-samples](https://github.com/opentok/opentok-ios-sdk-samples) repo on GitHub.
 This completed version adds code to load the session ID, token, and API key from a web service (instead of using hard coded values).